-National Ice Cream Day is right around the corner!
-Since it’s always the third Sunday in July, that means National Ice Cream Day 2019 is Sunday, July 21st.
+National Ice Cream Day is the best day of the year!
+Since President Reagan created the holiday in 1984, it’s always celebrate on the third Sunday in July.
+That means National Ice Cream Day 2020 is Sunday, July 19th.
 To celebrate, here is a collection of the best and most popular Syracuse ice cream shops.

 Address: 315 Fayette Street Hours: Open daily until 11pm What makes them unique?
 Sno Top is very involved in the Manlius community, form supporting the little league teams to offering free ice cream to encourage children to read.
 As far as the ice cream?
 They are the only place around offering old fashioned sodas and glaciers – slushies topped with ice cream!

 Address: 216 N. Main Street Hours: Open until 9:30 Sun-Thurs / 10 on Fri & Sat What makes them unique?
 They offer my favorite soft serve: chocolate peanut butter twist!
 They also also seasonal soft serve flavors including maple, black raspberry, and pumpkin.
 Yum!
 My “usual”: Peanut butter sundae with chocolate peanut butter twist soft serve.

 Address: 449 S. Main Street Hours: Open daily 12-9pm / Saturdays & Sundays until 10pm What makes them unique?
 They offer my favorite soft serve: chocolate peanut butter twist!
 They also also seasonal soft serve flavors including maple, black raspberry, and pumpkin.
 Yum!
 My “usual”: Peanut butter brownie sundae with twist.